Were Bedding Ceremonies Real? Unveiling the Truth Behind Medieval Traditions

 Types of Modern Storage Beds

-modern storage beds with built-in drawers and neutral decor
+Modern storage beds with built-in drawers and neutral decor

 Platform Beds with Drawers

 Low-profile beds with pull-out drawers—great for sheets, clothes, or shoes, with soft-close tracks common in many models.
+Learn more about platform bed benefits and styles to see if this type is right for you.

 Lift-Up Ottoman Beds

 Bed platforms lift via hydraulics to reveal deep storage—ideal for bulky items, roughly 8–10 cu ft of space.
+Discover more hidden storage bed ideas that fit small apartments and multi-use rooms.

 Drawer-Only Storage Beds